 The idea of integrating LED strip lights into your home decor has probably occurred to you before but you may not have given it enough thought and then it was just forgotten.
 Well, now it’s time to give it a second chance.
 We’re pretty confident that the examples we’ve prepared for you today can inspire you.
 They definitely inspired us to write this article.
-We believe that LED strip lights shouldn’t stand out too much and shouldn’t overwhelm a space with their brightness.
+We believe that LED strip lights shouldn’t stand out too much and shouldn’t overwhelm a space with its brightness.
 They should be subtle and mysterious and we think that the decors we’ve chosen highlight this idea quite well.

 LED strips are often attached to the underside of wall-mounted cabinets and consoles and they highlight this area in a cool and modern fashion without actually being very bright.
 Warm light is usually preferred because it has a nice golden glow which helps to create a warm and welcoming ambiance.